Amber Alert canceled after children found safe in Louisiana, authorities say

 Editor's Note: The above video is from Tuesday when the Amber Alert was still active.

-An Amber Alert that was issued after two young children were taken from the custody of the Department of Child Safety around 7:30 Tuesday morning has been canceled, the Arizona Department of Public Safety said.
+An Amber Alert was issued after two young children were taken from the custody of the Department of Child Safety around 7:30 Tuesday morning.

-Florence police said 2-year-old Blaze Kirkley and nearly 5-month-old Ryder Kirkley were taken by their parents, Melissa Joy Gladden and Jerry Jay Kirkley.
-It was believed that the couple was traveling to Louisiana or Mississippi in a 2008 Dodge pickup truck.
+Florence police said the kids were taken by their parents.
+It was believed that the couple was traveling to Louisiana or Mississippi.

 Detectives said the mother's cell phone showed they were in Texas earlier Tuesday morning.